-- 19. In terms of rural infrastructure, which was supported in two closed projects, there are concerns about their sustainability due to limited funding for operations and maintenance (irrigation schemes and roads) or initial poor design (irrigation schemes). - 20.
+- 19. In terms of rural infrastructure, which was supported under two closed projects, there are concerns about sustainability due to limited funding for operation and maintenance, in the case of irrigation schemes and roads, or initial poor design, in the case of irrigation schemes. - 20.
 Innovation.
-The portfolio has brought some innovations, often introduced by the private sector/non-governmental organizations (NGOs), into the government system, and innovations from the early projects have been replicated in subsequent projects.
-Earlier in the portfolio, the Agricultural Support Project to Seila (ADESS), which was approved in 1999 and is not part of the CSPE portfolio assessment, ventured into supporting D&D and local governance for pro-poor agriculture and rural development as one of the first large-scale externally funded projects and this line of support was replicated and maintained in subsequent projects. - 21.
-One innovation emerging from the Community Based Rural Development Project in Kampong Thom and Kampot (CBRDP, 2001-2009), also with contributions from other development partners, relates to the poverty targeting approach using a participatory wealth ranking exercise, which has now been institutionalized as the Government's IDPoor programme.
+The portfolio has brought in some innovations, often introduced by the private sector or non-governmental organizations (NGOs) into the government system, and innovations from the early projects were replicated in subsequent projects.
+Earlier in the portfolio, the Agricultural Support Project to Seila (ADESS), which was approved in 1999 and is not part of the CSPE portfolio assessment, ventured into supporting D&D and local governance for pro-poor agriculture and rural development as one of the first large-scale externally funded projects, and this line of support was replicated and maintained in subsequent projects. - One innovation emerging from the Community Based Rural Development Project in 21.
+Kampong Thom and Kampot (CBRDP, 2001-2009), with contributions from other development partners, relates to the poverty targeting approach using a participatory wealth ranking exercise, which has now been institutionalized as the Government's IDPoor programme.
 Intentions to apply innovative participatory approaches to extension services and training have not been fully achieved, but some improvements and innovations can be seen in recent projects.
-These include efforts to tailor training modalities to indigenous peoples and ethnic minorities (RULIP), and more focused training through "common interest groups", farmer-tofarmer training and a public-private partnership model in agricultural service provision through farm business advisors who would sell agricultural inputs, provide advisory services and buy agricultural produce (Project for Agriculture Development and Economic Empowerment, PADEE).
-Moreover, in the recent projects, some nutrition-focused activities were also introduced into beneficiary training, mainly for mothers of infants, including some innovative approaches such as "cooking competitions", "champion mothers", and "mother-to-mother social marketing". - 22.
+These include efforts to tailor training modalities to indigenous peoples and ethnic minorities (RULIP), and more focused training through common interest groups, farmer-tofarmer training and a public-private partnership model in agricultural service provision through farm business advisors who would sell agricultural inputs. provide advisory services and buy agricultural produce (Project for Agriculture Development and Economic Empowerment, PADEE).
+Moreover, in the recent projects, some nutrition-focused activities were also introduced into beneficiary training, mainly for mothers of infants, including some innovative approaches such as cooking competitions, champion mothers, and mother-to-mother social marketing. - 22.
 Scaling up.
 Scaling up beyond the IFAD portfolio has been modest.
 Many of the innovations have been replicated within IFAD-supported projects, although in modified versions.
 Only a few cases have been more widely scaled up and applied, such as village animal health workers.
-However, it is probable that the design and efforts of IFAD's portfolio since 1996 have contributed, together with support by other development partners, to two important directions of the Government policy on agricultural extension: extension service delivery to be demand-driven and pluralistic (including government contracting of NGOs and private enterprises to provide services).
+However, it is probable that the design and efforts of IFAD's portfolio since 1996 have contributed, together with support from other development partners, to two important facets of government policy on agricultural extension: for extension service delivery to be both demand-driven and pluralistic (i.e. including government contracting of NGOs and private enterprises to provide services).
 If implemented, this would represent a major scaling up that in the future could be credited to past activities of IFAD and other development partners. - 23.
-In general, inadequate monitoring and evaluation (M&E) and knowledge management have constrained the potential for scaling up, but recently major efforts are being made by the country programme management team to improve these aspects. - 24.
+In general, inadequate M&E and knowledge management have limited the potential for scaling up, but the country programme management team is now making every effort to improve both. - 24.
 Gender equality and women's empowerment.
-The track record on project support and contribution in this area has generally been strong over the portfolio.
-Collaboration between the Ministry of Women's Affairs and the Ministry of Agriculture, Forestry and Fisheries (MAFF), as well as their respective provincial departments, has been good, contributing to achievements in this area.
-Attention to gender issues has been part of project designs throughout the portfolio, where gender concerns have been integrated into targeting, training, activities, capacity building and sex-disaggregated data.
-There have been concerted gendermainstreaming efforts across projects and at different levels: national, sub-national administration, service providers, and beneficiaries' groups.
-Women's participation in project-supported activities has been high, although this may partly be explained by contextual issues (e.g. migration).
+The portfolio's track record on project support and contribution in this area has generally been strong.
+Collaboration has been good between the Ministry of Women's Affairs and the Ministry of Agriculture, Forestry and Fisheries (MAFF), as well as their respective provincial departments, contributing to achievements.
+Attention has been paid to gender issues in project designs throughout the portfolio, where gender concerns have been integrated into targeting, training, activities, capacity-building and sexdisaggregated data.
+There have been concerted gender mainstreaming efforts across projects and at different levels: national and sub-national administration, service providers and beneficiaries' groups.
+Women's participation in projectsupported activities has been high, although this may be attributable in part to contextual issues such as migration.